 - Review your call logging reports regularly to spot any increases in call volumes or calls to suspicious destinations.

 - Be vigilant against people posing as a company employee and asking to be connected to a switchboard operator to get an outgoing line.

-If you think your business may be at risk of fraud and want to ensure you have all of the precautions in place, or want to investigate suspected fraud in your business, call Insight now on 0800 14 55 123.
+If you think your business may be at risk of fraud and want to ensure you have all of the precautions in place, or want to investigate suspected fraud in your business, call Insight now on the number below or use our contact page.